 We do sell plants, but typically sell out by the end of June.
 Come early if you want to purchase one!

 The shop and the side porch are all the same level and are fairly easy to maneuver for guests with wheelchairs and walkers.
 The bathroom facilities are limited due each individual's mobility.
 In general, the field is also accessible to people with walkers and wheelchairs.

 Do you serve food?

-We do not have a cafe or a restaurant, but we do serve fresh iced-tea and some sweets.
+We do not have a cafe or a restaurant, but we do serve fresh lavender-blended iced-teas and some sweets.